tdloi/redmine-slackbot/README.md

 - Slash command URL: `YOUR_NOW_URL/api`
 - Interactive URL request URL: `YOUR_NOW_URL/api/callback`

+Note: You can run `loadsecret.sh` with `--force` to force override existing secret
 ## EasyCron
 To run pediod task, you also need an [EasyCron](https://www.easycron.com/) accounts, `AUTH_CRE` is used to auth with app.